from glob import glob

 # Initialize the model, passing in the dataset we want to use.

-model = bmb.Model("value ~ condition + (1|uid)", long, dropna=True)
+= bmb.Model("value ~ condition + (1|uid)", long, dropna=True)

 # Set a custom prior on group specific factor variances—just for illustration

-group_specific_sd = bmb.Prior("HalfNormal", sigma=10)
+= bmb.Prior("HalfNormal", sigma=10)

-group_specific_prior = bmb.Prior("Normal", mu=0, sigma=group_specific_sd)
+group_specific_sd = bmb.Prior("Normal", mu=0, sigma=group_specific_sd)

 # Fit the model, drawing 1,000 MCMC draws per chain

-results = model.fit(draws=1000)
+= model.fit(draws=1000) results

 Automatically removing 9/6940 rows from the dataset.